Medical Editor: John P. Cunha, DO, FACOEP

 This is not a complete list of side effects and others may occur.
 Call your doctor for medical advice about side effects.
 You may report side effects to FDA at 1-800-FDA-1088.

-The most common adverse reactions observed in > 1% of subjects in clinical studies were dysgeusia, pain in extremity, and positive furin antibody test.
+Common adverse reactions observed in > 1% of subjects in clinical studies were dysgeusia, pain in extremity, and positive furin antibody test.

 Clinical Trials Experience